maedbhk/MIT-Projects/projects/exploring-adhd.md

 ---
-title: Exploring ADHD
+title: Exploring ADHD in children and adolescents (leveraging the healthy brain network dataset)
 ---

-## Questions
+## Research Qusetions
 * **Some of these questions have been addressed [here](../notebooks/exploratory-features-adhd.ipynb)**
 * What % of children with adhd have parents with adhd? `PreInt_FamHx,m_adhd` `PreInt_FamHx,f_adhd`
 *  What is the SES/race/gender breakdown of children with adhd?